 Rainer Lohmann, PhD, Professor, Graduate School of Oceanography, University of Rhode Island, Narragansett, RI, USA.

 Andreas Schaeffer, PhD, Environmental chemist, RWTH Aachen University, Aachen, Germany.

-Terrence J. Collins, Teresa Heinz Professor of Green Chemistry and Director, Institute for Green Science, Carnegie Mellon University, Pittsburgh, PA, USA.
+Terrence J. Collins, PhD, Teresa Heinz Professor of Green Chemistry and Director, Institute for Green Science, Carnegie Mellon University, Pittsburgh, PA, USA.

 Brita Sundelin, PhD, Associate Professor, Department of Environmental Science, Stockholm University, Sweden.